 Sales of sustainably certified coffee on the rise in Germany

 Rainforest Alliance/UTZ is also widely present in the German coffee market.
-Approximately 80 Germany-based coffee supply chain actors were certified by both Rainforest Alliance and UTZ in 2018.
+Approximately 100 Germany-based coffee supply chain actors were certified by Rainforest Alliance/UTZ in 2019.
 Among them are importers (EFICO and List + Beisler), roasters (Tchibo and Melitta), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
 The number of new supply chain actors joining Rainforest Alliance in 2018 was relatively high in Germany, compared to the global average.